vacp2p/rfc/content/docs/rfcs/23/README.md

 This indicates explicitly that the network traffic has been partitioned into 10 buckets.

-Besides named sharing, [51/WAKU2-RELAY-SHARDING](/spec/51) specifies two more sharing methods: static sharding and automatic sharding.
+Besides named sharding, [51/WAKU2-RELAY-SHARDING](/spec/51) specifies two more sharding methods: static sharding and automatic sharding.

 ## Content topics